Bors: Sir Bors de Ganis

 Bors de Ganis and Lionel live for several years at Claudas' court, but they eventually rebel against him and even slay his cruel son Dorin.
 Before Claudas can retaliate, the boys are rescued by a servant of the Lady of the Lake and are spirited off to be raised with their cousin Lancelot.
 They all grow up to be excellent knights and go to Camelot to join King Arthur's retinue.
-Bors is recognisable by a distinctive scar on his forehead, and participates in most of the King's conflicts, including the eventual battle with Claudas which liberates his father's lands.
+Bors is recognizable by a distinctive scar on his forehead; he participates in most of the King's conflicts, including the battle with Claudas that liberates his father's lands.
 Bors fathers Elyan the White when the beautiful daughter of King Brandegoris, Claire, tricks him into sleeping with her by way of a magic ring; he later introduces his son into the Round Table.